EdSaucis/COVID-SAFE-network-app/README.md

 adding it to the list of tempIDs.txt. (no tempID is set when logging in, so this needs to be run first for a successful beacon to be sent)
-- “Upload_contact_log”: sends the current contact log to the server where it prints all the phone numbers of contacts
+- “Upload_contact_log”: sends the current contact log to the server where it prints all the phone numbers of users which client has been in contact with
-- “Beacon <ip_address> <udp_port>”: sends a beacon to a client through a UDP with IP address and port number.
+- “Beacon <ip_address> <udp_port>”: sends a contact beacon to another client through a UDP with IP address and port number.
 - “logout”: logs out the client.
 Client must be logged out before server can shut with Keyboard Interrupt